 It's very hard to put a film into [these kinds of categories.]
 I probably wouldn't describe it that same way, but it does fit, for sure.
 It is about faith, family, and forgiveness.

 So if you had to give a logline for the film, what would you say?

 I'd say it's a modern fable for our times, and yet it has a fantastical element to it with the nativity story.
 The musical experience is unlike anything you've seen.

-the biggest challenge for you in the shoot?
+What was the biggest challenge for you in the shoot?

 Wow.
 I mean, there were so many.
 The biggest challenge was probably the music.
 It seems kind of obvious, but the musical numbers.
 On the other hand, because we'd rehearsed them almost like a theatrical production in rehearsal spaces and spent a lot of time doing it, sometimes those were the smoothest things.